EugenioUglov/YoutubeVoiceController/README.md

 # YoutubeVoiceController
-Adds voice control for YouTube videos.
+Extension for browser Chrome.
+Control YouTube videos with your voice.